Updated May 05, 2026 — Windows 11 24H2 & Windows 10 22H2 Verified

-Troubleshooting Headphone Detection in Windows 11 and 10 — Complete Fix Guide (2026)
+Troubleshooting Headphone Detection in Windows 11 and 10 (May 2026 Guide)

 Windows 11 Sound Settings — the most common place headphone detection problems start and end